WordPress/Advanced-administration-handbook/wordpress/common-errors.md

 As with parse errors, "use of an undefined constant" means that you are missing a character.
 It could be one of the following:

-* Missing a $ when referencing a viariable
+* Missing a $ when referencing a variable
 * Missing quotation marks around array keys

 ### Database Errors {#database-errors}